 How much does a flight to Albania from the USA cost?

-Round-trip economy fares from the US East Coast average $500 to $700 in shoulder season and $700 to $1,200+ at peak summer.
-The cheapest month to book is March, with averages around $365 round-trip from the East Coast.
-June is the most expensive — roughly 21% above the annual average.
+Round-trip economy fares from the US East Coast average $500 to $700 in shoulder season and $700 to $1,200+ at peak summer — usually the single biggest line in your Albania travel budget.
+The cheapest month to book is March, with East Coast averages near $365 round-trip.
+June runs the most expensive — roughly 21% above the annual average.

 Sample fares by US departure city: